Pure glueball states in a Light-Front holographic approach: Glueball-Meson mixing

+The eigenmodes of Eq.(\ref{Sch}) determine the mass spectrum.
+In order to fit the spectrum dimensional constants have to be introduced, e.g. the $\varepsilon$'s of previous section, which might be different for glueballs and mesons.
+These dimensional constants do not affect the adimensional variables and therefore do not affect the properties of the properly normalized wave functions.
+Thus the mode functions describe properties like probability distributions independently of those scales in terms of the adimensional variables as seen in Eq.(\ref{prob}).

-Within this procedure, mixing occurs when the hamiltonian is not diagonal in a subspace determined by at least two states, e.g. a meson and a glueball states, \{ $|\Psi_m>, |\Psi_g>$ \}.
+Let us discuss mixing in a two dimensional Hilbert space generated by a meson and a glueball states, \{$|\Psi_m>, |\Phi_g>$\}.
+Mixing occurs when the hamiltonian is not diagonal in the subspace.
 Let us recall the discussion of two state mixing.
 For notational simplicity we use a linear hamiltonian model.
 A matrix representation of the hamiltonian in a two dimensional meson-glueball subspace is given by